-The Southeast Alaska inside waters flatfish trawl fishery was restricted to three small areas during the 2002-03 season with a harvest objective set for each area.
-There has been almost no effort in the Southeast fishery for the past five years, with no harvest reported for the 2002-2003 season.
-The BOF restricted the Southeast flatfish trawl fishery to the use of beam trawl only.
+There has been almost no effort in the Southeast fishery for the past five years, with no harvest reported for the 2004-2005 season.
 The Southeast flatfish trawl areas are also the sites of a shrimp beam trawl fishery.
-Most of the Southeast harvest is starry flounder and is used for bait in other groundfish fisheries while the Prince William Sound harvest is a mixture of shallow-water species.
+Most of the Southeast harvest is starry flounder.
+NMFS manages the flatfish fishery and harvest in the state waters of Westward Region.